Dobefu/DLiteScript/docs/content/docs/standard-library/math/log10.md

 +++
 title = 'math.log10'
 linkTitle = 'log10'
-description = 'Returns the base-10 logarithm of a number.' weight = 0
-draft = false
+description = 'Calculate the base-10 logarithm of a number.
+Return the common logarithmic value for mathematical and scientific calculations.
+Part of the math namespace.' weight = 0 draft = false
 +++